 Some children are content to nurse indefinitely.
 But others will give moms clues that they're ready to begin the process of weaning, such as:

 - seeming disinterested or fussy when nursing

 - being easily distracted while nursing

 - "playing" at the breast, like constantly pulling on and off or biting.
-Babies who bite during nursing should immediately be taken off the breast and told, calmly but firmly, "No biting.
+Babies who bite during nursing should be taken off the breast right away and told, calmly but firmly, "No biting.
 Biting hurts."

 - nursing for comfort (sucking at the breast but not drawing out the milk)

 To let both mom and baby adjust physically and emotionally to the change, weaning should be done over time.